News & Updates

 Water to your home is extracted from the ground from a network of shafts, water tunnels, and many wells located all over Oahu.
 Except for the North Shore area that is only connected from Waialee to Waialua, an interconnected system from Maakua to Makaha services nearly 98% of the island residents.
 Mains, booster systems, and reservoirs convey and store water for home use.
 From the mains, service connections are made to homes through a water meter.
 Water quality meets all federal and state standards.

-When you turn on your tap, you become part of the extraordinary process that beings deep beneath the island of Oahu.
+When you turn on your tap, you become part of the extraordinary process that begins deep beneath the island of Oahu.
 Water is pumped from the aquifer through wells, shafts, and tunnels.
 Once it reaches the surface, the water enters an island-wide transmission system.
 With this massive system, water is moved from pumping stations -- sometimes via booster stations -- to mains and reservoirs, where it is stored until needed by homes and businesses.

 The BWS pumps an average of 150 million gallons of water a day through its extensive system.
 It maintains over 1,900 miles of pipes, 6 shafts, 18 tunnels, 82 well stations, 192 wells, and 169 reservoirs.